gonzalorodrigo/anongridftp/README.md

 Default configuration
 makes Grid-ftp to listen to 1000 ports (50000-51000), in Docker this implies 1000 open sockets between the public interface and the docker bridge (one per port).
-If no specific network interface is specified, n*1000 sockets are open (n=number of network interfaces).
+If no specific network interface is specified, n*1000 sockets are opened (n=number of network interfaces).

 - Consider reducing the grid-ftp open ports.
 Even for a single interface, 1000